koolio-does-coding178/Readify/README.md

 ---

 ## 2. Dyslexia Text Simplifier
-This is the core feature designed to impress judges.
+This is the core feature designed to help people read.

-### User Options
-**Reading Level**
-- Beginner
-- Intermediate
-- Advanced

 ### Workflow
 - User pastes text
-- Selects reading level + severity of condition
 - Clicks Simplify
 - Receives a cleaner, easier-to-read output

 ---

 ## 3. Awareness Page
-A simple but impactful page that highlights the flight of hundreds of millions of people worldwide.
+A simple but impactful page that highlights the plight of hundreds of millions of people worldwide.
 ### Sections
 - What dyslexia is
 - Common myths (busted)